 Handling of medicines in social care

 Professional pharmaceutical guidance for people in every aspect of social care who are involved in handling medicines.
-(2007 - There are frequent changes affecting the handling of medicines in social care.
-Please ensure this resource is always used with reference to current legislation, regulations and professional and clinical guidelines) View our handling of medicines in social care guidance »
+There are frequent changes affecting the handling of medicines in social care.
+Please also refer to the latest NICE Guidance on the Management of Medicines in Care Homes (March 2014) for the most current information.
+View our handling of medicines in social care guidance (2007) »

 Homeopathic and herbal products